hkvinge/hkvinge.github.io/applied_math_DS.md

 My papers include:

+3. **Too many seants: Too many secants: a hierarchical approach to secant-based dimensionality reduction on large data sets** (with Elin Farnell, Michael Kirby, and Chris Peterson) (submitted).

-1. **A GPU-oriented algorithm design for secant-based dimensionality reduction** (with Elin Farnell, Michael Kirby, and Chris Peterson) to appear in the Proceedings of the 17th IEEE International Symposium on Parallel and Distributed Computing (link coming soon).
+2. **A GPU-oriented algorithm design for secant-based dimensionality reduction** (with Elin Farnell, Michael Kirby, and Chris Peterson) to appear in the Proceedings of the 17th IEEE International Symposium on Parallel and Distributed Computing (link coming soon).

-2. **Endmember extraction on the Grassmannian** (with Elin Farnell, Michael Kirby, and Chris Peterson) to appear in the Proceedings of the 2018 IEEE Data Science Workshop.
+1. **Endmember extraction on the Grassmannian** (with Elin Farnell, Michael Kirby, and Chris Peterson) to appear in the Proceedings of the 2018 IEEE Data Science Workshop.

 In progress: